 Corneal foreign bodies account for the second most common form of ocular trauma, with corneal abrasions being number one.
 In general, major morbidity such as visual acuity loss is not common.
 Many corneal foreign bodies are superficial, and benign, albeit uncomfortable.

 The incidence of a corneal foreign body varies based on the text, but a Swedish study revealed the incidence of eye injuries was 8.1 per 1000, with 40% composed of corneal or conjunctival foreign bodies.
-The majority of these occur at work while performing high-risk activities as mentioned previously.
+The majority of these occur at work while performing high-risk activities, as mentioned previously.
 Noncompliance with well-fitting eye protection was common.
 In fact, during the 1991 Gulf War, data from one army field hospital showed 14% of the injuries seen were due to ocular trauma.
 Of these, 17% were corneal foreign bodies, and only 3% of the injured patients were wearing their provided protective goggles.

 The cornea is the anterior surface of the eye.
 It has attachments circumferentially to the sclera, at the level of the limbus.
 There are five total layers, with the top layer undergoing disruption in the setting of corneal abrasions, but a foreign body can lodge in any of the five layers.
-Foreign bodies can continue forward, creating an open globe injury, but that is outside the scope of this chapter.
+Foreign bodies can continue forward, creating an open globe injury, but outside the scope of this chapter.

 History and Physical

 The history of present illness will typically be consistent with a sudden onset event.
 Persistent discomfort without relief causes people to seek care.
-History of visual acuity deficits is uncommon, although this may be perceived as such since the patient will have copious tearing and difficulty with keeping their eye opened.
+History of visual acuity deficits is uncommon, although this may be perceived as such since the patient will have copious tearing and difficulty keeping their eye open.
 Accompanying symptoms are consistent with a generalized ocular inflammatory response, which will consist of tearing, redness, foreign body sensation, inability to find comfort with the eye opened or closed, and photophobia and blurred vision without overt visual acuity deficit.
 Most patients will report a high-risk activity such as hammering or grinding, and some will tell you the location of the foreign body.

 Caution regarding permitting patients to guide your inspection is in order since although most patients will localize their pain from corneal foreign bodies, this has been shown to be inaccurate.

-If present for greater than 24 hours, WBCs may migrate into the cornea/ anterior chamber, as a sign of iritis.
+If present for greater than 24 hours, WBCs may migrate into the cornea/ anterior chamber as a sign of iritis.
 Gross hyphema, however, may indicate globe perforation.
 Other gross exam findings may show eyelid edema, as well as generalized or focal injection of the conjunctiva.

 All suspected corneal foreign bodies, or ocular trauma in general, should be evaluated in a systematic, thorough, and meticulous.
 It is recommended to develop a standard routine eye examination to avoid the common mistake of focusing on the most obvious finding and missing something more subtle.